 - Identify fire extinguishers near your area.

-- Locate nearest pull alarm to your area.
+- Locate the nearest pull alarm to your area.

 Common fire and life safety hazards to watch for: